 Those who are of European origin constitute 86.2% of the population, Aboriginals or Native Canadians, constitute 11.1%, and visible minorities make up 2.7%.
 Sault Ste Marie’s Italian population constitutes 21.8%.
 This is only surpassed by English (28%), French (23.8%), and Irish (21.9%).

 Sault Ste Marie has a land area of 223.24 km2 (86.19 sq mi).
 Sault Ste Marie has a population density of 328.6/km2 (851/sq mi).

 Christianity is the major faith in the city, with Roman Catholicism being the largest denomination.
 After Catholicism and Protestantism, those who identify as being non-religious make up almost one-quarter of residents.

 Sault Ste Marie developed considerable industry before and after World War II, especially in steel-making.
 Sault Ste.
 Marie prospered during the 1960s and ’70s, but as imported steel began to compete with domestic production, the local industry began to contract.

 Forestry is also a major local industry.
 The Huron Central Railway is important to these local industries.

-The business process outsourcing industry had three call centers in Sault Ste Marie, which together employed about 1500 people.
+The business process outsourcing industry had three call centres in Sault Ste Marie, which together employed about 1500 people.
 Sutherland Global Services closed in 2019 and Agero is closing in April 2020.
-The call center industry became a major source of jobs and had contributed to the economic turnaround of Sault Ste Marie in the late 1990s.
+The call centre industry became a major source of jobs and had contributed to the economic turnaround of Sault Ste Marie in the late 1990s.

 Another large employer in the community is the Ontario Lottery and Gaming Corporation (OLG).
-The OLG is still the 4th largest employer, after Algoma Steel, Sault Area Hospital, and the call center industry.
+The OLG is still the 4th largest employer, after Algoma Steel, Sault Area Hospital, and the call centre industry.